 While some people may consider a weight bench to be a pretty basic piece of equipment, adding the right one to your home gym can be crucial to your gains.
 Adjustable weight benches — like the Force USA MyBench — are superior to flat benches due to the versatility they bring to the table.
 Beyond your typical bench presses, they allow you to hit an incline bench press, focus on your back with dumbbell rows, your shoulders with rear lateral raises, and provide support at multiple angles for other movements like shoulder presses.
 This bench in particular adds another element since it is an FID bench, which stands for flat, incline, and decline.

 This weight bench from Force USA also comes with a leg roller attachment to develop your legs, a preacher curl attachment to focus on your biceps, and three seat adjustments to go along with six back pad adjustments.
-This beast of a weight bench offers a ton of versatility, it’s comfortable due to the foam padding, and it can withstand up to 700 pounds of weight.
+This beast of a weight bench offers a ton of versatility, it’s comfortable due to the foam padding, and it can support up to 700 pounds of weight.
 When looking for that next great piece of equipment to add to your home gym, you might have found your match.
-Let’s dive a bit deeper in this Force USA MyBench review.
+Let’s dive a bit deeper into this Force USA MyBench review.

 - The Force USA MyBench is a stacked product, including a leg roller attachment and preacher curl attachment with your original purchase.

-- Since this is an FID bench, you can target most of your body with it, like your lower chest, and even your core when the back pad is in the decline position.
+- Since this is an FID bench, you can target most of your body with it — like your lower chest, and even your core when the back pad is in the decline position.